Seaborn Reese

-Seaborn Reese (November 28, 1846 – March 1, 1907) was an American politician, jurist and lawyer.
+Seaborn Reese (November 28, 1846 – March 1, 1907) was an American politician, jurist and lawyer who served three terms in the United States House of Representatives.

-Life
+Personal life

-Reese was born in Madison, Georgia in 1846.
+Seaborn Reese was born on November 28, 1846, son of Augustus Reese, a judge, in Madison, Georgia.
 He attended the University of Georgia (UGA) in Athens but left before graduating in his senior year of 1868.
 He studied law, gained admittance to the state bar in 1871 and began a law practice in Madison.
+He married Frankie Lane and was a member of a Presbyterian church.